Korg PS-3300: Legacy

 Yasuhiko Mori, a designer at Korg, estimates that only 30 to 50 units of the PS-3300 were produced due to its high cost, which was prohibitive for many musicians.
 In contrast, approximately 300 to 600 units of the PS-3100 were manufactured.

 The PS synthesizers quickly became overshadowed by the release of the Sequential Prophet-5 in 1978.
 Despite the PS series' superior polyphony and routing flexibility, the Prophet 5's digital patch storage was seen as a groundbreaking feature.
 Nevertheless, the technological advancements from the PS series were integrated into the Korg MS-20 monophonic synthesizer, also launched in 1978.
 The PS series ceased production by 1981, leading Korg to focus on developing more conventional polysynths, such as the Polysix, Poly-61, and DW synthesizers.

 Modern variants

 In 2017, Full Bucket Music released a free software emulation of the PS-3300 polyphonic synthesizer, available in VST and AU formats.

 In October 2023, Cherry Audio released a software emulation of the PS-3300, created with the Electronic Music Education and Preservation Project (EMEAPP).
 It comes with AU, VST, VST3, AAX and standalone formats and extends the original features by adding PS- or MS-style filter selection, tempo sync, temperament tuning presets and an effects section.

 In 2024, Korg announced plans to release a hardware reissue of the PS-3300, dubbed the PS-3300 FS.
 This reissue incorporates digital patch storage with 16 banks, each containing 16 slots, USB and MIDI connectivity, and a librarian application for preset organization.
-The updated model will feature 49 keys and 49-voice analog polyphony, up from the original's 48.
+The updated model features 49 keys and 49-voice analog polyphony, up from the original's 48.

+In October 2025, Korg released the Korg PS-3300 plug-in as part of KORG Collection 6, available in AU, VST3, AAX, and standalone formats.
+It extends the original features in various ways, including adding a choice of PS-3300 or MS-20 filters, optional separate amp envelopes, choice of modeled PS-3300 or modern exp/log envelope shapes, additional Modulation Processors and LFOs, stereo panning, modeled Ensemble effect from the PS-3100 and PS-3200, White and Pink Noise selections for the oscillators, Sample and Hold LFOs, optional linked inter-panel oscillator phase for string synth and combo organ sounds, and tempo sync options.
+The plug-in can also import sounds from the hardware PS-3300 FS.